SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 :point_right: Go to the SAP Web IDE Full-Stack.
 If you don't have the URL bookmarked, go via the Services navigation menu item in the SAP Cloud Platform Cockpit, select the SAP Web IDE Full-Stack service, and use the "Go to Service" link.

-:point_right: Once in the SAP Web IDE Full-Stack, go to the Development perspective (via menu option View -> Development).
+:point_right: Once in the SAP Web IDE Full-Stack, go to the Development perspective (via menu option Tools -> Development).
 There, use the context menu (i.e. right-click) on the "Workspace" folder to create a new folder called "destinationtest":

 ![creating a new folder](newfolder.png)